1583 Assembly of Notables: Legislative legacy in 1584–1585

 By edict of November 1584 many financial offices were abolished.
 However this failed to account for the complexity of the financial administration, and later many of the offices would be re-established.

 Spending was restricted and this delivered results.
-In the provincial Estates of Normandie at the end of 1584 the cahiers recorded the fruits of these efforts in a growing confidence.
+In the provincial Estates of Normandy at the end of 1584 the cahiers recorded the fruits of these efforts in a growing confidence.
 In 1585 the royal budget was almost balanced (with the deficit reduced to the minimal value of 363,732 écus when compared with the 1584 deficit of 1,800,000 écus).
 Henri ordered a breakdown of the remaining deficit in all areas except for those concerning the security of the state (the army, navy, mercenaries and embassies).
 Of course, the state's overall deficit remained vast, and the redemption of the royal domain incomplete, but if several years of internal peace would follow, it offered the possibility of success.
 However the crisis of the Catholic ligue (league) would destroy these victories.
 In addition to the ligueur crisis, the fundamental issues of the tax system remained unaddressed, and those who paid the taxes found themselves increasingly unwilling to pay them.
 At court, expenditure was also difficult to control.